Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool shows current MCP platform and adapter versions, providing a specific verb and resource that distinguishes it from sibling tools like 'toolkit_info'.
+The description clearly states the tool shows current MCP platform and adapter versions, using a specific verb and resource.
+It distinguishes itself from sibling tools that serve different purposes, such as marketplace or toolkit_info.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.